shuped/shuped.github.io/_posts/2025-12-29-agentic-e2e-test-writing-part-3.md

                 └────────────┘
 ```

 The failure paths all proceed to reporter immediately, but the added structure from LangGraph will help make these more robust in the future.
-I know Graph is in the name and I've seen it before, but implementing one finally internalized that you are, in fact, building a graph, not an imperitive flow.
+I know Graph is in the name and I've seen it before, but implementing one finally internalized for me that you are, in fact, building a graph, not an imperitive flow.